-Claim: A clever consumer earned a lifetime of free air travel by taking advantage of a Healthy Choice pudding promotion.
+Claim: A clever consumer earned millions of miles of free air travel by taking advantage of a Healthy Choice pudding promotion.

 “I started doing the math, and I realized that this was a great deal,” he said.
 “I wanted to take my family to Europe this summer, and this could be the way.”